 - .During the 1940s, 50s, and 60s, members and their families would take turns spending weekends at the Lodge in the Spring and Fall, and a week or two throughout the summer months, keeping it open for the public.

-- 1993: Due to high maintenance costs and a changing membership, the Science Club chose to relinquish Lodge operation to the Cleveland Metroparks.
+- 1993: Due to high maintenance costs and an aging membership, the Science Club chose to relinquish Lodge operation to the Cleveland Metroparks for use as a unique nature education center.
 This has enabled significantly more people to benefit from the natural beauty and inspiring atmosphere of Look About Lodge.